 Mr Cedric Williams

 Cedric Williams is the Administrative Assistant at the OIC Disability Service.
 In addition to providing administrative support to the Disability Service, he overseas the accessible transport booking system and manages the requests for disability parking bays.
 Cedric is an accurate logistics and support analyst with the ability to apply exceptional problem solving skills.

 Tel: 021 650 1006

-Zaaida Vallie is the Senior Finance Officer.
+Zaaida Vallie is the Operations and Finance Manager for the OIC.
 She holds a Bachelor’s of Commerce Honours degree in Organisational Psychology from UCT and specialised in Business Management and Industrial Organisational Psychology in her undergraduate degree.
 She also has qualifications in project management and finance.
-Her role entails managing the OIC's finances, as well as funding for strategic transformation projects and grants.
+Her role entails ensuring the smooth functioning of the office and managing the OIC's finances, as well as funding for strategic transformation projects and grants.

 Mrs Denise Oldham

 Tel: 021 650 2737